StuartCowley/dave-bratby-virtual-pet/README.md

 * Create a README.md in your virtual-pet directory and update it as you go
 * Create a pet.js file and a pet.test.js file in your directory
 * The last bit is to make sure when we push our code to GitHub, we're not pushing our node modules as well.
 The is because the node modules have a very large amount of files and whenever we push changes it would also push all of this as well.
 To stop this, we need to create a **.gitignore** file.
-* Create the file like any other, touch .gitignore (not the . at the beginning of the name) and open the file and add the line of text **node_modules/** to it.
+* Create the file like any other, touch .gitignore (note the . at the beginning of the name) and open the file and add the line of text **node_modules/** to it.
 If you run git status you'll now see that your node.modules are no longer appearing in the staging area.
 * Quick Note!
 If you can't see your .gitignore file in your directory, then it'll be hidden.
 To check, run **ls -a** in the CLI and it'll reveal it.
 You can open it with **open .gitignore** and edit it through there.
 * So, with all this done you can now push your changes to github and begin the project!